Vishwa145/R_Resume/README.md

-# Finance Planner
+# Resume

-This is a React App for financial planning website, which demonstrate the many functionalities like mainly context API, structuring with help functional components, and use of Hooks.
+This is a Resume in form of a React App.

 ## Usage
 ```